PriymakVl/bomdels/system/guide/kohana/files.md

 ![Cascading Filesystem Infographic](cascading_filesystem.png)

-This image is only shows certain files, but we can use it to illustrate some examples of the cascading filesystem:
+This drawing is only shows certain files, but we can use it to illustrate some examples of the cascading filesystem:

 * If Kohana catches an error, it would display the `kohana/error.php` view, So it would call `Kohana::find_file('views', 'kohana/error')`.
 This would return `application/views/kohana/error.php` because it takes precidence over `system/views/kohana/error.php`.
 By doing this we can change the error view without editing the system folder.